ZyanyaRios/cse15l-lab-reports/LabReport2.md

 ^ maria replying with hooray

 1. Which methods in your code are called?
+   a) The 'handleRequest' method is called due to a change of input in the URL bar.
+Addtionally, the 'main
+    and 'Server.start' methods won't run because the server has already been intialized.
-2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+3. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+   a) When the server
-3. How do the values of any relevant fields of the class change from this specific request?
+5. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
+   a) When the server

 ## Part 2
 *  The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)